mickyjm/mickyjm.github.io/essays/alloy-release-notes-1.md

   </li>
   <li><strong>Mobile Scaling</strong>
   <br />
   The layout of the project was well done for desktop viewing, but did not scale so well for mobile.
+I decided to fix this along the way.
   </li>
 </ul>